siascone/ch-prepwork-git-reading/README.md

     ```

 4. `git commit`
-    - Use `git commit` to save any modified files that habe been staged (i.e.
+    - Use `git commit` to save any modified files that have been staged (i.e.
       `git add`ed) into the git history.

     - A commit is a checkpoint that you can return to later if your code gets